 16 Plants to Grow in Your Water Garden

 A water garden isn’t a water garden until there are aquatic plants to show off.
 Whether you want floating plants, marginal plants, or bog plants, the right greenery can turn your simple water garden into an oasis of your favorite colors, textures, and scents –– and don’t forget the lulling sounds of rippling water.

 There are plenty of flowers that grow in water to choose from, but some may require more maintenance than others.
 While some water garden plants may be pretty, their aggressive spreading can make them a no-no for your quiet getaway.
 Here is our selection of plants to grow in ponds so you can create your own beautiful water garden.

 Turn your water garden into a showpiece with the lotus flower’s striking symmetry and colors.

 It’s easy to confuse these pond plants with water lilies.
 Remember that the lotus flower rises well above the water, while the water lily flower floats.

 Common names: Sacred lotus, Indian lotus, Egyptian bean, and bean of India.

 Growing conditions: Lotus plants grow at the bottom of your water garden in submerged containers without drainage holes.
 The flower will bloom above the water’s surface.
 These plants prefer full sunlight and can handle some shade.

 Sweet flag, a bright green monocot, adds a little texture around your water garden.
 Sweet flag exists in clumps, spreading via underground rhizomes.
-It can create a dense ground cover over time, though it’s not considered invasive.
+This tall water plant can create a dense ground cover over time, though it’s not considered invasive.
 Snip off its leaves to get whiffs of the plant’s sweet scent.